 Yeah g’day mate.
-Noah ‘ere with the latest blog post.
+Nikki ‘ere with the latest blog post.

 Australians have a very distinct accent and way of speaking, so much that when a character in an American TV show or film is “from Australia”, their “accent” is exaggerated so much that I don’t even recognise what country they come from.
 With our strong (and dead sexy) accent comes our own vernacular, something I like to call Strayan – because no real Australian says the “L” in Australian.